 V-Ray for 3ds Max

-The lighting of surroundings uses HDR.
+The environment uses the following HDR.

 V-Ray for 3ds Max